Mackinac Bridge Walk

 The Mackinac Bridge Walk is an annual event held every Labor Day since 1958 in Michigan in which people may walk the length of the Mackinac Bridge.
 Walkers are traditionally led across by the governor of Michigan.
 In an average year, 40,000 to 65,000 people participate in the five-mile walk.
-This is nearly the combined population of the three counties connected by the bridge.
+This is nearly the combined population of the two counties connected by the bridge, Mackinac County – Upper Peninsula side and Cheboygan County – Lower Peninsula side.

 The Labor Day bridge walk is the sole exception to the rule prohibiting pedestrians on the bridge.